 1 banana with cinnamon

 The quantities indicated in the meal plan may vary according to age, gender, amount of physical activity and other health conditions.
-It is always recommended you consult a nutritionist to do a complete assessment and a nutrition plan that suits your tastes and needs.
+It is always recommended you consult a registered dietitian for a complete assessment and a nutrition plan that suits your preferences and health goals.